8 Things Nobody Tells You About Visiting Meteora's Monasteries

 8. The Entry Fee Is Tiny

-Meteora is one of those places where the reality exceeds the photos.
-The scale of the rock pillars, the engineering audacity of building on top of them, and the quiet spirituality inside the monasteries combine into something that doesn't fit neatly into a day trip itinerary.
+Meteora is one of those rare places where the reality outruns the photos.
+The scale of the rock pillars, the sheer audacity of building on top of them, and the quiet spirituality inside the monasteries add up to something that refuses to fit into a single day-trip itinerary.
 Give it time.

-For our narrative account of visiting Meteora, read the monastery that changed my mind.
-For more Greek destinations, Athens is a 4-hour drive or train ride and makes a natural combination.
+For a narrative account of visiting Meteora, read the monastery that changed my mind.
+For more Greek destinations, Athens is a 4-hour drive or train ride away and makes a natural pairing.